RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `horizontal` or `vertical`
     - Default is `horizontal`
 * `text` - type: STRING
     - A string literal to display if there is no `staticItem` or `defaultItem` property defined and if no image is found.
-This property can only be used in the system view as for the gamelist view the text fallback will always be set to the game name.
+This property can only be used in the system view as for the gamelist view the game name is always used as fallback.
+    - Default is the full system name.
 * `textColor` - type: COLOR
     - Default is `000000FF`
 * `textBackgroundColor` - type: COLOR